Studio Policies & Guidelines

 Option 1: The AMPED Series.

-Take advantage of the ridiculous number of opportunities to get MORE than your tuition's worth!
+Take advantage of a number of opportunities to get MORE than your tuition's worth!
 Click here to read more.
 Any one of our supplementary classes/workshops/events is easily worth two missed lessons, and they are all free to our students, regardless of whether or not you have missed any lessons.
-We will be sending out a complete calendar of events for the school year.
+Stay tuned for updates via email on upcoming events!

 Please feel free to inquire further, but the summary is that our Group Classes allow for yet another great option where you can arrange to attend one of these classes at some point if you aren't able to make your regular lesson appt.